MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-preview-publish.md

 # Preview and publish an experiment

-There are many steps involved in setting up and running an experiment on an e-Commerce website in Dynamics 365 Commerce.
 This topic describes how to preview and publish your experiment in Commerce after you've [connected your experiment and edited your variations](experimentation-connect-edit.md).
+The following diagram shows all of the steps involved in setting up and running an experiment on an e-Commerce website in Dynamics 365 Commerce.
+Other steps are covered in separate topics.

 [ ![Experimentation user journey - Preview & Publish](./media/experimentation_preview_publish.svg) ](./media/experimentation_preview_publish.svg#lightbox)